About Us

 Be prepared, the weather can change quickly in Munich and the temperatures can vary wildly even in the summer.
 For example, during a meal one night the weather went from a pleasant summer’s evening to torrential rain, thunder, lightening, high winds and cold temperatures in the space of half an hour or so.

-MUNICH ACCOMODATION
+MUNICH ACCOMMODATION

 MORE ON MUNICH